 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Anyone who has lived or worked in a city or even a small town with a city hall or churches with bell towers knows the problem – Pigeons!
-Also called “winged rats,” they love to roost in abandoned buildings, on the ledges of office buildings, skyscrapers, in bell towers and especially on statues in parks.
-But roosting isn’t all they do.
+Also called “winged rats,” they love to roost in abandoned buildings, on the ledges of office buildings, skyscrapers, in bell towers and especially on statues in parks But roosting isn’t all they do.
 We’re all familiar with the white “pigeon poop” adorning so many of our civic structures and monuments.
 The white stuff is bird urine; the little black or dark brown dot inside a “deposit” is the actual “pigeon poop.”
-The most common locations of these bird droppings are attics and towers of public buildings, skyscrapers, apartment building attics, garages and abandon buildings.
+The most common locations of these bird droppings are attics and towers of public buildings, skyscrapers, apartment building attics, garages, and abandon buildings.
 It can build up over months—even years—to be quite significant.

 Histoplasmosis and Cryptococcus produce generally mild infections with flu-like symptoms, and sometimes no symptoms at all to a reasonably healthy person.
 But, if large quantities of these molds are made airborne, then unprotected exposure can produce serious lung infections and even death.
 For this reason, only experienced, reliable clean-up contractors should be used for remediating a building or other structure, and the work must be isolated to protect other building occupants.

 Experienced remediators will have the equipment, training, and expertise to isolate a contaminated area with enclosures, similar to those used for asbestos remediation that will prevent the release of microbes to the atmosphere, thus protecting residents and passersby.
-Experienced remediators will also know how to protect their workers with respirators, protective clothing and eyewear.
+Experienced remediators will also know how to protect their workers with respirators, protective clothing, and eyewear.
 They will also know how to disinfect an area and may be able to suggest means of discouraging a return of the birds.

-There are also tests of both the air and solid droppings for the microorganisms that cause disease.
+There are tests of both the air and solid droppings for the microorganisms that cause disease.
 Environmental consultants such as Atlantic Environmental can perform such tests, as well as writing up plans for clean-up, supervise clean-up, and perform final testing/sampling after the work is complete.

-Our primary service areas for Bird Dropping Testing/Sampling and Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.